-With the array of hand-painted Christmas baubles, classic German beer steins and traditional wood-carved toys, you could easily pick up unique Christmas gifts for the entire family at the Munich Christmas markets.
-If you’re looking for something flashier, Munich city centre has plenty of shopping malls, high street stores and designer boutiques to choose from, including the popular Fünf Höfe shopping centre on Theatinerstrasse and the exclusive shopping boulevard of Maximilianstrasse, filled with luxury couture.
-The shop windows around the city are elegantly adorned with Christmas lights and decorations, which set alongside the buzz of the Christmas markets leaves you feeling as though you have stepped straight into the set of a Christmas movie.
+You could easily pick up unique Christmas gifts for the entire family at the Munich Christmas markets but if you’re looking for something flashier, Munich city centre has plenty of shopping malls, high street stores and designer boutiques to choose from, including the popular Fünf Höfe shopping centre on Theatinerstrasse and the exclusive shopping boulevard of Maximilianstrasse, filled with luxury couture.

 Beer isn’t the only traditional drink of choice for winter in Munich.
-When wandering around the Christmas markets it’s somewhat of a ritual to purchase a Glühwein (mulled wine) to keep you toasty as you wander around the stalls.
-And it’s not only Glühwein on offer, you can find a hot version of almost any alcoholic tipple being served around the city’s market stalls and pubs.
-As caipirinha connoisseurs since we first discovered them on holiday in Portugal, we were particularly excited to find hot caipirinhas to be a popular option around Munich.
-We also tried Heisses bier (hot beer) and Feuerzangenbowle – a traditional German drink made from red wine, rum, fruit, cinnamon and sugar.
-Best of all, drinks tend to be served in souvenir mugs and glasses – so leave plenty of room in your luggage for taking them home!
+When wandering around the Christmas markets it’s somewhat of a ritual to purchase a Glühwein (mulled wine) to keep you toasty as you browse the stalls.
+But you can get mulled wine everywhere these days so why not try a Munich speciality – “Feuerzangenbowle” – a traditional German drink made from red wine, rum, fruit, cinnamon and sugar.

-Munich doesn’t only excel in tummy-warming savoury grub, but also in sweet treats.
-Wandering around the city centre the sweet smell of waffles, apple strudel and gingerbread fill the air, creating continuous temptation which is hard to resist (we didn’t manage).
-Our favourite was the apple strudel we (I say we, technically it was my boyfriend’s) had in Zum Spöckmeier, topped off with a yummy lemon custard.
-If, like me, you prefer chocolate over puds, Munich has plenty of chocolate shops to tickle your tastebuds.
-Family-run Elly Seidl, located across from the Theatinerstrasse tram stop, is an idyllic little chocolate shop to handpick a selection of pralines, liquers and truffles to treat yourself or your loved ones.
+If you’ve got any space left after all that, then you’ve got to try some of Munich’s sweet specialities.
+Around the Christmas markets the sweet smell of waffles, apple strudel and gingerbread fill the air, creating continuous temptation which is hard to resist.
+Munich also has plenty of chocolate shops to tickle your taste buds.
+Family-run Elly Seidl, located across from the Theatinerstrasse tram stop, is an idyllic little chocolate shop to handpick a selection of pralines, liqueurs and truffles to treat yourself or your loved ones.